 How Digital Consumption Habits Have Shifted Due to COVID-19

 Everyone is operating in a new era of “normal.”
 With almost every aspect of our lives disrupted, we’ve seen trends emerging and people adjusting their activities during COVID-19.
-While we have seen search trends evolve across all industries, we’ve also seen major changes in media consumption among consumers.
+While we have seen search trends evolve across all industries, we’ve also seen major changes in media and digital consumption habits among consumers.
 The three media consumption changes we’ll talk through today are online spending, streaming behaviors, and social media.

 Online shopping is an experience that was already on the rise, but is now becoming an experience necessary for many in their daily routines.
 With stay-at-home orders in effect across the nation, many are limiting the number of times they step outside of their home to shop and move their shopping behaviors online.